hash-4oh4/portfolio-hash/content/projects/CustomLinuxOSUsingLFS.md

 github: ''
 external: ''
 tech:
-  - Algolia
+  - Linux Kernel
-  - WordPress
+  - Bash
-  - PHP
+  - LFS
-company: 'Upstatement'
+company: ''
 showInProjects: true
 ---

-Building a custom multisite compatible WordPress plugin to build global search with Algolia
+Built a customized Linux operating system from the ground up with LFS (Linux from Scratch) as model with advanced security modules for enhanced system protection.